mramshaw/Elastic/README.md

 > [Logstash](http://aws.amazon.com/elasticsearch-service/the-elk-stack/logstash/) and other AWS Services, enabling you to securely ingest data from any source
 > and search, analyze, and visualize it in real time.

 [So a full ELK stack.
-This stack (now referred to as "Elastic Stack") is popular with developers.]
+This stack is popular with developers.]

 > Amazon Elasticsearch Service lets you pay only for what you use – there are no upfront costs or usage requirements.